bohmannn/AfterworldQuestManager/README.md

 # AfterworldQuestManager

-Simple Xamarin application for android to easily manage quests for Afterwold game.
+Simple Xamarin application for android to easily manage quests for Afterwold game using SQLite database.